I - Anomaly

 I scoffed.
 “Yeah, thanks Dave, I knew that.
 I did manage to pass American history.”

-David scoffed in return, staring me down.
-He turned the FutureQuarter to show its reverse side.
+David scoffed in return.
+He stared me down as he turned the FutureQuarter over to show its reverse side.
 “See here?
 This is the Maryland state quarter, showin’ the Liberty Dam.”
 Sure enough, an engraved replica of the dam and its name proudly protruded from the reverse side of the coin.
 My heart sank.
 “Besides, the state quarter program’ll end in 2009 after its ten year run.
 They’ll go back to the original design I reckon’.
 That’s how these coins become collectables, boy.
 And how I make money.”
-David grinned, nodding in triumph.
+David grinned as he nodded in triumph.
 “Hold on, I wanna show you somethin’.”
 David hobbled into his office.

 I stared at the FutureQuarter and sighed.
 So close, I thought with crushing disappointment.
 I felt like crawling into bed and staying there for the foreseeable future.
 So close.
 Damn!